 Tom Dixon’s speech during designjunction in Milan last April brought up the need to offer visitors the possibility of seeing and buying readily available products.
 To follow, the exhibition did exactly that during this year’s London Design Festival.
 Brands installed pop-up shops around the space where their products could be seen for purchase.

-Graphic designer, printed textile designer and design director Inca Starzinsky presented her digitally printed, laser cut and partly hand finished jewellery.
-Other designers, such as Jeanne Marell with her minimalist jewellery, also seemed ready to add stylish flare to visitors.
+Graphic designer, printed textile designer and design director Inca Starzinsky presented her digitally printed, laser cut and partly hand-finished jewelry.
+Other designers, such as Jeanne Marell with her minimalist jewelry, also seemed ready to add stylish flare to visitors.

-To peak our artistic interest, studio Rokos displayed their creative, sculptural products.
-One of our favorites was the tilting vase Gauge, mouth-blown and free-formed by hand in England, without the use of moulds.
-The brand won the 2012 Red Dot Design award for their wine decanter.
+To pique our artistic interest, studio Rokos displayed their creative, sculptural products.
+One of our favorites was the tilting vase Gauge, mouth-blown and free-formed by hand in England, without the use of molds.
+The brand won the 2012 Red Dot Design award for its wine decanter.